yihan1998/yihan1998.github.io/_posts/2024-03-09-linux-syscall-201.md

 ---
 layout: post
-title: "Syscall 201: The Lifecycle of System Calls in Linux"
+title: "Syscall 201: The Lifecycle of System Calls in Operaing System"
 date: 2024-03-09 11:14:00-0400
-description: How does Linux Kernel actually implement system calls?
+description: How are system calls handled by the OS?
 tags: Linux
 categories: sample-posts
 toc: